yishu-ji/yishu-ji.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
 My name is Yishu Ji (Pronounced as "Issue Ji").

 I'm currently a senior undgraduate in the [Department of Industrial Engineering](https://www.ie.tsinghua.edu.cn/) at [Tsinghua University](https://www.tsinghua.edu.cn/en/), majoring in industrial engineering while studying a psychology minor.